SnipInText-org/snipintext-documentation/README.md

 - select text input element
 - it will broadcast data through chrome.message API: web page address and an element's path
 Snipintext extension will receive the message
-Content of an input element is gets constantly monitored by injected script(by snipintext) after an element's selected
+Content of an input element gets constantly monitored by injected script(by snipintext) after an element's selected

 2. Open creation menu, on the specified page, using keyboard shortcut selected element temporarely turnsout into a console dialog